-Hudson maintains environmental impairment insurance of \$10,000,000 per occurrence, and \$10,000,000 annual aggregate, for events occurring subsequent to November 1996.
+Hudson maintains environmental impairment insurance of \$10,000,000 per occurrence, and \$10,000,000 annual in the aggregate.

 Government Regulation

 The business of refrigerant and industrial gas sales, reclamation and management is subject to extensive, stringent and frequently changing federal, state and local laws and substantial regulation under these laws by governmental agencies, including the EPA, the United States Occupational Safety and Health Administration ("OSHA") and the United States Department of Transportation ("DOT").